Karto1000/brilliant-text/README.md

 ## Custom Shaders

-If you want to implement something brand new, you first need to bind your custom vertex and fragment shaders in the `ClientProxy` `init()` using the `BrilliantShaderManager.registerShader(String, ResourceLocation, ResourceLocation)` method.
+If you want to implement something brand new, you first need to bind your custom vertex and fragment shaders in a `ClientProxy.init()` method using the `BrilliantShaderManager.registerShader(String, ResourceLocation, ResourceLocation)` method.

-> Example with the default shader:
+> Example from the default shader:
 > ```java
 > @SideOnly(Side.CLIENT)
 > public class BrilliantTextManager {